This post was last updated on 12/29/2018 to add guidance for the Gutenberg editor.

 The gallery in WordPress is pretty simple, nothing fancy, but it gets the job done, and in this post, you’ll see it in action!

-So, if you are reading this post, I assume you already know how to upload images in WordPress.
+I assume you already know how to upload images in WordPress.
 Therefore, I’ll start the tutorial with the images already uploaded and ready to be used.

 Make sure that you optimize the images before and after uploading them.